Efreak/wdmycloud/packages/README.md

 - fakechroot
 - fakeroot-ng - but fakeroot builds? odd.
 - fish
+- bcrypt - Unable to find a source package for bcrypt
+- rtorrent - GC warning again
+- coreutils - GC warning. if coreutils and busybox won't compile for a given platform, how do you set up a minimal system for it?

 I'm not *quite* sure that all of the following actually tried to build; for example there shouldn't have been any problems with a keyring...All of these were in my old build script (I'm switching to the build- packages script), and it built several packages that came after them.
 - apt - is this even the correct package name?
 I've never had to install a package manager before, everything comes with apt-get, aptitude, and synaptic...
-- bcrypt
-- coreutils - if coreutils and busybox won't compile for a given platform, how do you set up a minimal system for it?
 - ctorrent
 - dialog
 - elinks
 - gnupg
 - gpgv
 - perl
-- php-fpm - why did I add this?
-I only use this with nginx...
 - qbittorrent-nox - boo
 - rhash
-- rtorrent - boo again
 - socat
 - ubuntu-cloud-keyring - why not?
 This should be multiplatform, shouldn't it?
 - vde2 - was hoping to play with UML.
 Guess not.